su2code/su2code.github.io/_tutorials/structural_mechanics/Linear_Elasticity.md

 Finally, the output of the solver needs to be set.
 We set the screen output to print out the residual of the linear solver in the x and y components of the displacement, and the maximum Von Mises Stress (VMS) in the structure.

-In this case, we will write the volume file in [Paraview](https://www.paraview.org/) format, as _linear_elastic.vtk.
+In this case, we will write the volume file in [Paraview](https://www.paraview.org/) format, as _linear_elastic.vtk_.
 The convergence file will be written as _history.csv_, which in this case will only consists of one line as the linear problem is computed in a single iteration.
 The binary restart file will be saved as *restart_linear_elastic.dat*.